 - In the Username drop-down list, select Robert, and then click Sign in.
 The top offer, Rewards Card, is displayed.

-Make a note of the propensity and priority values.
+- In the Customer Decision Hub, click Interaction History > Recent interactions to see the propensity and priority values.
 By how much is the Priority greater than the Propensity?
 (Priority / Propensity = ?).
 This is now higher than before you boosted the weight.
 This is because, in formula P * C * V * L, L is greater than (default value) 1.